Solmeye/Eslium/README.md

 - Scaffolding
 - Knockback
 - Fall damage
-- Interactions with blocks
-- Interactions with items
-- Interactions with entities

 ## How it works ?
 Instead of waiting for an indication from the server, the client will simulate it at the right time, without delay.

 ## Disclaimer
+**Versions for 1.21.x are deprecated.
+I strongly recommend not using them.**
 This mod does NOT give any advantages, it is not a cheat.
 It only compensates for the ping.
-Since version 4.0, everything has been done to ensure that no anti-cheat flags are possible.

-**Versions for 1.21-1.21.11 are deprecated.
-I strongly recommend not using them.**

 Allowed on servers such as:
 - `PvPClub`